ADM228/ADM-CHR/README.md

 </ul>

 <h3> Notes:</h3>
-*It doesn't work yet lol, wait an eternity at least
+*It doesn't work yet lol, wait at least an eon